Murder and mayhem on the Dutch Bulb Fields

 If you like cozy travel mysteries set in beautiful locations with plenty of red herrings that will keep you turning the page, then join our intrepid woman sleuth on her first outing as a tour manager in the first Fiona Mason Mystery – Blood on the Bulb Fields.

 Available from ALL Amazon stores.
-To buy from any of the other stores, click the last button below book cover.
+To buy from any of the other stores, go to your usual store.

 Blood on the Bulb Fields in Pictures

 While everyone else was taking photos of the beautiful bulbs, I was looking for where I could hide a dead body.

 As we came out of the windmill, I noticed a stall selling clogs which gave me an idea for the novel.

 When Fiona and her party are in Amsterdam, she gives everyone some free time to explore by themselves and arranges to meet at the National Monument in the central square.
 One of Fiona’s passengers wasn’t feeling too good and needed to sit down while she was wailing.
 That was another thing I needed to check on my research visit.